How Loan Officers Qualify Borrowers

 How Loan Officers Qualify Borrowers?
 The initial interview:

-• The first stage in getting pre-qualified and pre-approved for a home loan is by the first interview between borrower and loan officer
+The first step in getting pre-qualified and pre-approved for a home loan involves an initial interview between the borrower and the loan officer.
+During this interview, the loan officer will ask questions before taking the loan application and running a credit check.

 About Gustan Cho Associates